Johann Jakob Bachofen

-Johann Jakob Bachofen (22 December 1815 – 25 November 1887) was a Swiss antiquarian, jurist, philologist, anthropologist, and professor for Roman law at the University of Basel from 1841 to 1845.
+Johann Jakob Bachofen (22 December 1815 – 25 November 1887) was a Swiss antiquarian, jurist, philologist, anthropologist, and professor of Roman law at the University of Basel from 1841 to 1844.

 Bachofen is most often connected with his theories surrounding prehistoric matriarchy, or Das Mutterrecht, the title of his seminal 1861 book Mother Right: an investigation of the religious and juridical character of matriarchy in the Ancient World.
 Bachofen assembled documentation demonstrating that motherhood is the source of human society, religion, morality, and decorum.
 He postulated an archaic "mother-right" within the context of a primeval Matriarchal religion or Urreligion.

 Bachofen became an important precursor of 20th-century theories of matriarchy, such as the Old European culture postulated by Marija Gimbutas from the 1950s, and the field of feminist theology and "matriarchal studies" in 1970s feminism.

 Biography

 Born into a wealthy Basel family active in the silk industry and attended the service of the French Reformed Church in Basel.
 After having attended the Gymnasium, Bachofen studied in Basel and in Berlin under August Boeckh, Karl Ferdinand Ranke and Friedrich Carl von Savigny as well as in Göttingen.
 After completing his doctorate in Basel, he studied for another two years in Paris, London and Cambridge.
 He was called to the Basel chair for Roman law in 1841.
-In 1842 he travelled to Rome accompanied by his father to according to him, see his spiritual homeland with his own eyes.
-Having returned to Basel, he was called to the appelate court and his next book on roman law received the acclaim of the academics.
+In 1842 he travelled to Rome accompanied by his father to, according to him, see his spiritual homeland with his own eyes.
+Having returned to Basel, he was called to the appellate court and his next book on Roman law received the acclaim of the academics.
 He would also become elected into the Grand Council of Basel.
-He retired from his professorship in 1844, after in the local press it was suggested the wealth of his family would have helped him assume the job at the University.
+He retired from his professorship in 1844, after in the local press it was suggested the wealth of his family would have helped him assume the job at the university.
 In 1845 he also quit from the Grand Council.
 As a judge he would stay for twenty-five years and resign after his marriage to Louise Bachofen-Burckhardt.
 In 1848 he undertook a second journey to Rome in which he witnessed the Roman revolution, changed his research focus from the classical antiquity but the early antiquity.
 In 1851–1852 he travelled to Greece, Magna Graecia, and Etruria.
 He published most of his works as a private scholar.